Governing body self-evaluation: Simple to complete and collate

-The DfE governance guides for maintained schools and academies tells governing bodies to self-evaluate.
-Therefore, most boards do an annual audit to highlight their strengths and areas for development.
+The DfE governance guides for maintained schools and academies advise all schools to complete a governing body self-evaluation.
+As a result, most boards do an annual audit to highlight their strengths and development areas.

 This is often done in autumn term and there are a several good tools for a governing body audit: